Jayanta Kumar Roy

 Jayanta Kumar Roy (born 3 February 1968) is an Indian politician.
-He has been elected to the Lok Sabha, lower house of the Parliament of India from Jalpaiguri, West Bengal in the 2019 Indian general election as a member of the Bharatiya Janata Party.
+He has been elected to the Lok Sabha, lower house of the Parliament of India from Jalpaiguri, West Bengal in the 2019 Indian general election and 2024 Indian general election as a member of the Bharatiya Janata Party.

 Personal life

 Roy was born to Hemendra Narayan Roy and Jaya Roy on 3 February 1968 in Lataguri in Jalpaiguri district of West Bengal.
 A qualified physician, Roy did MBBS and MD from North Bengal Medical College.
 He married Debjani Roy on 22 January 1992, with whom he has a son and a daughter.